rizac/sdaas/README.md

 array([ 0.47279325,  0.46220043,  0.44874805])
 ```

-Example 2: to compute the traces scores in an iterable of streams (e.g., when reading from files)
+**Example 2**: to compute the traces scores in an iterable of streams (e.g., when reading from files)

 ```python
 >>> from sdaas.core.model import get_streams_scores